Working for HMRC

 - sports and social facilities in some offices

 - interest-free loans allow staff to spread the cost of an annual travel season ticket

-Our Tax Professional Development Programme provides talented graduates with experience and responsibility, supported by mentoring, advice and supervision to gain tax professional qualifications.
+Our Tax Specialist Programme provides talented graduates with experience and responsibility, supported by mentoring, advice and supervision to gain tax professional qualifications.
 Graduates receive a competitive salary while managing complex tax cases, negotiating with customers and their professional advisors and learning to lead and influence teams.
 At the end of the 4-year programme, there are opportunities to specialise and to move around HMRC.